How Much Does a Trip To Hawaii Cost for a Family of Four (2026 Prices)

 Also, our Planning a Trip to Hawaii: 15 Essential Details for more information can be a huge help for your Hawaii family planning!

-Stay in a Vacation Rental
+1. Stay in a Vacation Rental

-I love a good resort experience and most visitors stay in a resort when they come to Hawaii.
+I love a good resort experience, and most visitors stay in a resort when they come to Hawaii.
 But if a family really wants to save money, a vacation rental can offer significant savings.
-The best savings are on Waikiki vacation rentals, you may find more expensive options on Maui and Kauai, for example.
+The best savings are on Waikiki vacation rentals; you may find more expensive options on Maui and Kauai, for example.

 It would be a safe estimate to say that staying in a vacation rental during this trip can easily save you $1,200 – $2,000.

-There are pros and cons to staying in a vacation rental and we’ve laid them all out in this video Where to Stay in Hawaii: Hotels vs Vacation Rentals.
+There are pros and cons to staying in a vacation rental, and we’ve laid them all out in this video, Where to Stay in Hawaii: Hotels vs Vacation Rentals.

-Costco Hawaii Vacation Packages
+2. Costco Hawaii Vacation Packages

-A Costco Hawaii vacation package can be a good way to save money on your Hawaii vacation if you book flights, hotel, and a car rental with them.
+A Costco Hawaii vacation package can be a good way to save money on your Hawaii vacation if you book flights, a hotel, and a car rental with them.

-Our community member James T. found booking his Hawaii vacation with Costco saved him about 30% compared to Expedia and Orbitz.
+Our community member James T. found that booking his Hawaii vacation with Costco saved him about 30% compared to Expedia and Orbitz.

-Travel Hacking to Hawaii
+3. Travel to Hawaii with Points and Miles

 My partner Erica and I have made traveling our passion and one of our biggest expenses in life.
 No regrets!
 We travel throughout the Hawaiian Islands, of course, but we have also been around the world a few times.
-With all this traveling, we were always nervous about taking advantage of points and rewards offered through credit cards.

-Travel During Hawaii’s Shoulder Seasons
+4. Travel During Hawaii’s Shoulder Seasons

 The majority of visitors to Hawaii come either in the summer or the winter.
-It makes sense: if you have kids in school your options to travel are limited.
+It makes sense: if you have kids in school, your options to travel are limited.
 But those are also the most expensive times to travel to Hawaii.

 Costs dip considerably if you visit in September and October or April and May.
-Not only that, but the weather is generally better during these months and you’ll escape the most crowded months.
+Not only that, but the weather is generally better during these months, and you’ll escape the most crowded months.
 See our Best Time to Visit Hawaii for details.

 If you can, planning a trip to Hawaii during the shoulder months could save you a lot of money.

-Luxury Vacation to Hawaii for Less
+5. Luxury Vacation to Hawaii for Less

 There are a lot more ways to save on a trip to Hawaii.
 If staying in a value hotel in Waikiki doesn’t sound like your type of family vacation, see our How to Have a Luxury Hawaii Vacation for Less: 12 Ways to Save.

 If you’re planning a trip to Hawaii for the first time, download our FREE Hawaiian Island Cheat Sheets.
-These downloadable or printable one-page cheat sheets will get you familiar with the islands.
-Especially if you are trying to figure out which island to visit!
+These downloadable or printable one-page cheat sheets will get you familiar with the islands, especially if you are trying to figure out which island to visit!
 We have a quiz on that!

 Free Download!